 What do the natural recursions compute?

-How can you combine these values into the desired answer?
+How can the function combine these values to get the desired answer?

-In many cases, the combination step can be expressed with BSL’s primitives, for example, +, and, or cons; in some cases, though, you may have to make wishes.
-See wish lists in Fixed-Size Data.
-Finally, keep in mind that for some functions, you may need nested conditions.
+As you work your way through the rest of this book, keep in mind that, in many cases, the combination step can be expressed with BSL’s primitives, say, +, and, or cons.
+In some cases, though, you may have to make a wish, that is, design an auxiliary function.
+Finally, in yet other cases, you may need nested conditions.

-write down a signature, using the names from the data definitions; formulate a concise purpose statement; create a dummy function that produces a constant value from the specified range
+Write down a signature using defined names; formulate a concise purpose statement; create a dummy function that produces a constant value from the specified range.

 examples and tests

-Exercise 127.
-Design the function all-true, which consumes a list of Boolean values and determines whether all of them are true.
-In other words, if there is any false on the list, the function produces false; otherwise it produces true.
+Exercise 140.
+Design the function all-true, which consumes a list of Boolean values and determines whether all of them are #true.
+In other words, if there is any #false on the list, the function produces #false.

-Exercise 129.
-Design ill-sized?.
-The function consumes a list of images loi and a positive number n.
-It produces the first image on loi that is not an n by n square; if it cannot find such an image, it produces false.
+Exercise 142.
+Design the ill-sized? function, which consumes a list of images loi and a positive number n.
+It produces the first image on loi that is not an n by n square; if it cannot find such an image, it produces #false.

 Now you know enough to use cons and to create data definitions for lists.
 If you solved (some of) the exercises at the end of the preceding section, you can deal with lists of various flavors of numbers, lists of Boolean values, lists of images, and so on.
 In this section we continue to explore what lists are and how to process them.

-The problem is that it was too difficult to turn this template into a working function definition.
+It is way too difficult, however, to turn this template into a function definition.
 The first cond clause needs a number that represents the average of an empty collection of temperatures, but there is no such number.
-Even if we ignore this problem for a moment, the second clause demands a function that combines a temperature and an average for many other temperatures into another average.
-Although it is isn’t impossible to compute this average, it is not the most appropriate way to do so.
+Similarly, the second clause demands a function that combines a temperature and an average for the remaining temperatures into a new average.
+Although possible, computing the average in this way is highly unnatural.

 ; List-of-temperatures -> Number ; computes the average temperature (define (average alot) (/ (sum alot) (how-many alot))) ; List-of-temperatures -> Number ; adds up the temperatures on the given list (define (sum alot) 0) ; List-of-temperatures -> Number ; counts the temperatures on the given list (define (how-many alot) 0)